-The Bloody Mary is a classic vodka cocktail, but swap out the liquor for tequila and you've got a Bloody Maria!
-This Mexican-style spin on the classic is absolutely worth trying: it's tangy, spicy, and perfectly seasoned.
+Last up in our tequila cocktails, the Bloody Maria!
+The Bloody Mary is a classic vodka cocktail, but swap out the liquor for tequila for this spin on the classic!
+It's absolutely worth trying: it's tangy, spicy, and perfectly seasoned.
 The tequila brings a bright nuance to the drink, where vodka can get lost.

 Ingredients: Tequila, lemon, tomato juice, horseradish, Tabasco, Worcestershire, celery salt